 You could help students with their homework; you can teach people to play guitar; you can teach English language to foreign students; and many more.
 You can do this by opening a class at home or doing online tutoring using the help of online communication tools (i.e. Yahoo Messenger, Google Talk, Skype, etc.)

 With tutoring, you are probably less flexible compared to the other home-based business ideas, but you can always work out a schedule that fit the regular schedule of your children, e.g. school time.
-Read this to learn how to get paid well as a tutor.

 8. Arts and crafts